 A Sentinel Event is a patient safety event (not primarily related to the natural course of the patient's illness or underlying condition) that reaches a patient and results in death, permanent harm or severe temporary harm.
 Such events are called "sentinel" because they signal the need for immediate investigation and response.
 The terms "sentinel event" and "medical error" are not synonymous.
 Not all sentinel events occur because of an error and not all errors result in sentinel events.
-Sentinel events, as defined by our accrediting organization, include, but are not limited to the following:
+Refer to UH Sentinel Event Policy for further descriptions of Sentinel Events.